Flowered Up: Career

 A Life with Brian was re-released by London Records as The Best of Flowered Up, and included the original version of "Weekender".
-Flowered Up tried to re-form in 2007, but Dorney refused, and the planned reunion tour was cancelled.
+Flowered Up tried to re-form in 2007, but Dorney refused to join, and the planned reunion tour was cancelled.

 On 20 October 2009, Liam Maher died of a heroin overdose, aged 41, followed in November 2012 by Joe Maher.

-Heavenly Records released a limited vinyl run of "Weekender" in 2021 to coincide with the release of their book Believe in Magic celebrating the label's 30th anniversary.
+In 2021, Heavenly Records released a limited vinyl run of "Weekender" to coincide with the release of their book Believe in Magic, celebrating the label's 30th anniversary.

-The much lauded and critically acclaimed film accompaniment to the song "Weekender" that stars Lee Whitlock and Anna Haigh was given a fresh sonic and visual update by director Wiz in 2019 with the intention to re-release it on DVD for the first time.
+The critically acclaimed film accompanying the song, "Weekender", that stars Lee Whitlock and Anna Haigh, was given a fresh sonic and visual update by director W.I.Z. in 2019 with the intention of re-releasing it on DVD for the first time.

-COVID and lockdown enabled production of a celebration of the song and film with the documentary I Am Weekender featuring Lynne Ramsay, Irvine Welsh, Jeremy Deller and many more talking about its influence and cultural significance.
+COVID and lockdown enabled production of a celebration of the song and film with the documentary I Am Weekender, featuring Lynne Ramsay, Irvine Welsh, Jeremy Deller and many more, talking about its influence and cultural significance.
 Directed and edited by Chloe Raunet, the documentary, film and many extras were released in June 2023 by the BFI in partnership with Heavenly Films.
 Screenings followed in Glasgow, London, Glastonbury, Belfast and New York.

 Also in 2023, A Life with Brian was remastered.